Sjors/nado-book/wallets/miniscript.md

 All this said, there are some limitations when you're using policy language or Miniscript in general.

-To ensure Miniscript and its corresponding Bitcoin script can be safely reasoned about, it does provide access to the full power of script.
+To ensure Miniscript and its corresponding Bitcoin Script can be safely reasoned about, it does provide access to the full power of script.
 Sometimes, however, doing things safely results in a script that's unacceptably long and expensive to execute.
 In that case, a human may be able to construct a better solution.
 In regard to the example Poelstra mentioned in the context of how Lightning deals with time locks, hashes, or nonces, there are some optimizations.
 As he put it: "Oh, you do some weird switching of the stack and you interpret things, not the way they were."
 You put a public key on it, but you interpret it as a number — those kind of weird tricks.

 Those might be very hard to reason about, and a human might be able to do it, but the Miniscript compiler wouldn't, which means the compiler would end up with potentially longer Lightning scripts.
 Perhaps one day Miniscript can be expanded so it can also find these shortcuts.
 But the Miniscript developers have to be careful, because they really want to make sure there's nothing in Miniscript that brings back the scary properties of the underlying language.